App Volumes Architecture

 In summary, most applications work well with App Volumes, with little to no additional interaction needed.
 However, you can save time and effort by identifying potential problems early, by looking at the application type and use case before deciding to create a package.

 Writable Volumes can be used to persist a variety of data as users roam between nonpersistent desktop sessions.
-As is described in Outlook OST and Windows Search Index files are automatically redirected to Writable Volumes, improving search times for companies using these technologies.
-See for information on creating and managing writable volumes.
+See Working with Writable Volumes for information on creating and managing writable volumes.

 Writable Volumes are often complemented by VMware Dynamic Environment Manager™ to provide a comprehensive profile management solution.
-For technical details on using App Volumes with Dynamic Environment Manager, see the VMware blog post .
+For technical details on using App Volumes with Dynamic Environment Manager, see the VMware blog post VMware User Environment Manager with VMware App Volumes.

 Writable Volume Templates